 Teams must register for each Baja SAE® competition they intend to enter by the specified date on the action deadline webpage.

 A7.5 Registration Fees

-North American Competitions - The registration fee must be paid within 30 days of registration.
+North American Competitions - Payment for registration fee must be initiated within 48 business hours of registration.